osamja/my-personal-website/docs/backlog.md

     - Grid items that are leafs (don't point to another URL should not be displayed as URLs, no hand icon should be displayed)
     - Document a consistent way to do file imports (probably establishing how to import files with their absolute path)
     - Begin using a JS linter
-    - Make a writeup about re-creating my personal website
     - Improve Google Lighthouse performance
-        Enable text compression
         Defer non-critical CSS
-        Ensure no errors are logged to console
-    - Text compression
-    - Enable text compression on website.
-Look into dynamic vs static compression
     - Create a recently added section on homepage so viewers can quickly checkout new content
     * Maybe we could pull changes from Git or Changelog and have link to newly changed content
     - Add linkedin section to professional page